 Discounted and Returnable

-If you want your book to flow easily into independent bookstores, then consider the 55% discount and full returnability.
-The book industry is a returnable industry which means the bookstore can return the books if they don’t sell and get a credit on that.
+If you want your book to flow easily into independent bookstores, then consider the 55% wholesale discount and make it returnable.
+The book industry is a returnable industry, which means bookstores will expect to be able to return books they don’t sell and get a credit for their return.

-Bookstores want to be about 90% sure that they can sell a book before they buy it from Ingram, so that means that you have to give the bookstore a quality product.
+Bookstores want to be about 90% sure that they can sell a book before they buy it, so that means that you have to give the bookstore a quality product.
 Something that stands out qualitatively and fits in beautifully genre-wise.

 Appropriate Retail Price

 Make sure your book has an appropriate retail price.
 There are some books that are more manuals and textbooks where you won’t be printing very many or there is such a specific demand for them they’re what some people call a destination book and you can charge a premium price for them.
 There are others that might be more mind candy or fluff or impulse buy and those would have a lower price.
 This is where your market research comes in.
 You want your book to fit into its category and stand out qualitatively so that the end buyer doesn’t end up with sticker shock.
 “Oh, all these other textbooks are $48.95 and here’s one that’s $9.95.
 Huh, it might not be very good.”
-Make sure you know what all of those other titles next to yours are going to be on the shelf.
+Make sure you do your research to find out with which titles yours could most closely be compared.

-Having your book available via IngramSpark will be of great comfort to booksellers, especially if you’re the type of author who goes out on the road and you’re not always available to supply them with books.
+Having your book available via IngramSpark will be of great comfort to booksellers.
+Ingram is well-respected within the book industry and a reliable resource to booksellers when it comes to someone supplying them with books.

-What booksellers are looking for is what kind of publisher/author support they’re going to get for the sell through.
-There are thousands of stores and outlets in this country and what is going to draw an individual to the store to look for that particular book is going to be very important.
+What booksellers are looking for is what kind of publisher/author support they’re going to get from you for the sell through.
+There are thousands of stores and outlets in this country, so what is going to draw an individual to a particular store to look for your particular book?